 On the other hand, you can always rent a kebaya or just the sarong to capture the epitome of Indonesia at Penataran Lempuyang, in front of a great volcano shrouded in mist.
 Meanwhile the figure of Raden Ajeng Kartini is just as malleable to the nation state, first made national heroine in 1964 by Sukarno was later repackaged as Mother Kartini Day by Suharto to fit the New Order policy of State Ibuism.
 Similar is the case of Hari Ibu in Indonesia, made an official holiday on 22 December 1953 to mark the anniversary of the first Indonesian Women Congress in 1928 of which the day of commemoration has changed from a marking women’s first collective mobilisation with the formation of Perikatan Perempuan Isteri Indonesia (PPII/Federation of Indonesian Women’s Organizations) to primarily celebrating motherhood.

-For the case in Malaysia, the kebaya ensemble is the crowning glory of multiculturalism with not only the Peranakans of particularly Malacca, harking to its 15th Century Sultanate but also having the “Most Number of Beauty Queens Wearing Kebaya in a Fashion Parade” in the Malaysia Book of Records at the annual Miss Malaysia Kebaya.7 Every so often women in particularly Nyonya kebayas become viral all over the internet, be it doing a kebaya themed photoshoot with friends at Penang’s Peranakan Museum or this year’s “Peranakan”-inspired national costume for Miss Universe Malaysia.8 The image of Saloma with P. Ramlee also continue to hold its cultural weight as the glory days of not only film but a young Malaysia then, regularly referenced to in pop culture today.
+For the case in Malaysia, the kebaya ensemble is the crowning glory of multiculturalism with not only the Peranakans of particularly Malacca, harking to its 15th Century Sultanate but also having the “Most Number of Beauty Queens Wearing Kebaya in a Fashion Parade” in the Malaysia Book of Records at the annual Miss Malaysia Kebaya.7 Every so often women in particularly Nyonya kebayas become viral all over the internet, be it doing a kebaya-themed photoshoot with friends at Penang’s Peranakan Museum or this year’s “Peranakan”-inspired national costume for Miss Universe Malaysia.8 The image of Saloma with P. Ramlee also continues to hold its cultural weight as the glory days of not only film but a young Malaysia then, regularly referenced to in pop culture today.
 So salient is Saloma’s image that the peplum kebaya she regularly adorned in the 60s with flared hips and ankles has been attributed to her, inspiring the modern kebaya in Malaysia today.9

 Time and time again, women and national femininity have fallen back on the traditional kebaya with state intervention in attempts to characterise meanings of the country’s heritage, values and cultural traditions while masculinity instead tend to play the modernising force of the nation.
 Nevertheless, as Barthes argues “clothes are always a combination of a specific signifier and a general signified that is external to it (epoch, country, social class); without being sensitive to this the historian will always tend to write the history of the signified . . . there are two histories, that of the signifier and that of the signified and they are not the same”.10 Imagining and belonging to a community always involves some kind of differentiation from other communities, and as authenticity can rarely be sustained in fashion and us as signifiers can make new meanings of what it means to be a 21st century woman in Southeast Asia shopping for her next open house on Zalora or rummaging through your mother’s closet to match a reused corporate batik tailored for the company’s annual dinner.